Every year we invite community groups to collaborate with us in adding more newspapers to Papers Past.

 Apply to be part of this programme now if you have a newspaper title you want to digitise and add to Papers Past.
 We’ll get it online and split the costs with you, 50/50.

 This year, we will add around 80,000 pages of your newspapers.
 We evenly split the 80,000 page allotment between participants, and provide a top up option if you want to digitise more than that.

-Applications for this year close on May 5, 2017.
+Applications for this year have now closed.

 How does it work?

 You can get into the programme three ways: